 About The Memorial

-A permanent public memorial in Hunter Park aims to provide a memorial to the deaths of these men, to help acknowledge and heal the significant community trauma caused by these events, to raise greater community awareness of this issue and to promote the continuing need for relevant information to be brought to police attention.
+A permanent public artwork in Mark's Park aims to provide a memorial to the deaths of these men, to help acknowledge and heal the significant community trauma caused by these events, to raise greater community awareness of this issue and to promote the continuing need for relevant information to be brought to police attention.

 It is envisaged that the memorial and associated design will be based on the following principles: